Ben Lyon: Military service

-Personal life
+Personal life and death

 Lyon married actress Bebe Daniels in June 1930.
-They had two children, daughter Barbara in 1932 and a son, Richard, whom they adopted from a London orphanage.
-In an issue of the contemporary magazine Radio Pictorial, Bebe explained how she saw Richard peering through the railings and instantly thought "A brother for Barbara".
+They had two children, daughter Barbara in 1931 and an adopted son Richard.
+In an issue of the contemporary magazine Radio Pictorial, Bebe explained how she saw Richard peering through the railings at a London orphanage and instantly thought "A brother for Barbara".
 Daniels suffered a severe stroke in 1963 and withdrew from public life.
 She suffered a second stroke in late 1970.
 She died at the couple's London home in March 1971.

 On April 1, 1972, Lyon married the actress Marian Nixon, whom he had known since the 1920s.
 They remained married until his death.
 She died five years later, also at age 78.

-Death

 On March 22, 1979, Lyon and his second wife, Marian Nixon, were vacationing together on the Queen Elizabeth 2 cruise ship near Honolulu, Hawaii, when Lyon suffered a fatal heart attack.
 He was 78 years old.
 His body was cremated and is interred in the Chapel Columbarium at Hollywood Forever Cemetery next to his first wife, Bebe Daniels.

 For his contribution to the motion picture industry, Ben Lyon has a star on the Hollywood Walk of Fame at 1724 Vine Street.

-A biography, Bebe and Ben, was written by Jill Allgood, a personal friend who worked with them at the BBC.